maciej-bendkowski/boltzmann-brain/README.md

 constructs a **singular**, **rejection-based analytic sampler** able to sample **uniformly random**, conditioned on size, inhabitants of the system types.
 Though the exact size of the outcome is a random variable, the outcome sampler allows to control the desired lower and upper bounds of the generated objects.

 ### Sampler tuning
-*Boltzmann Brain* supports a **target frequency calibration** using convex optimisation techniques implemented in the supplementary *Paganini* script (see the *paganini* subdirectory).
+*Boltzmann Brain* supports a **target frequency calibration** using convex optimisation techniques.
+These are implemented as a Python library *Paganini* built using *cvxpy*. *Boltzmann Brain* communicates with *Paganini* through a tiny executable called *medulla* (see the *medulla* subdirectory).
 Consider the following example of a specification defining Motzkin trees with some arbitrary size notion:

 ```hs
 -- Motzkin trees